basiqio-oss/Basiq-docs/docs/Basiq Developer Hub/integration-overview/create-permission-sets.md

 Once you have configured your permission sets, save your changes to activate them.
 These sets become effective immediately, enforcing the defined access controls without delay.

-[block:html]
-{
+<HTMLBlock>{`
-  "html": "<div style=\"position: relative; padding-bottom: calc(54.55861070911722% + 41px); height: 0; width: 100%;\"><iframe src=\"https://demo.arcade.software/MEJ9MaJ3rrO40syZmn4Z?embed\" title=\"Basiq - Permissions Sets\" frameborder=\"0\" loading=\"lazy\" webkitallowfullscreen mozallowfullscreen allowfullscreen allow=\"clipboard-write\" style=\"position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;\"></iframe></div>"
+<div style="position: relative; padding-bottom: calc(54.55861070911722% + 41px); height: 0; width: 100%;"><iframe src="https://demo.arcade.software/MEJ9MaJ3rrO40syZmn4Z?embed" title="Basiq - Permissions Sets" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen allow="clipboard-write" style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;"></iframe></div>
-}
-[/block]
+`}</HTMLBlock>

 ## Best Practices

-- **Adhere to Least Privilege**: Ensure that each role or API key is granted only the permissions necessary for its function.
+* **Adhere to Least Privilege**: Ensure that each role or API key is granted only the permissions necessary for its function.
-- **Conduct Regular Audits**: Regularly review your permission sets to ensure they align with evolving roles and responsibilities.
+* **Conduct Regular Audits**: Regularly review your permission sets to ensure they align with evolving roles and responsibilities.
-- **Use Clear Naming Conventions**: Choose descriptive names for your permission sets to facilitate easy identification and management.
+* **Use Clear Naming Conventions**: Choose descriptive names for your permission sets to facilitate easy identification and management.
-- **Role Specificity**: Design permission sets that are specific to the roles in your organization.
+* **Role Specificity**: Design permission sets that are specific to the roles in your organization.
 Avoid one-size-fits-all approaches, as they can lead to over-privileging or under-privileging.
-- **Segregate Duties**: Where possible, distribute permissions among roles to prevent any single role from having excessive access, reducing risks of misuse.
+* **Segregate Duties**: Where possible, distribute permissions among roles to prevent any single role from having excessive access, reducing risks of misuse.
-- **Update with Organizational Changes**: Modify permission sets in tandem with any changes in organizational structure or roles to maintain appropriate access levels.
+* **Update with Organizational Changes**: Modify permission sets in tandem with any changes in organizational structure or roles to maintain appropriate access levels.